moongoal/happy-chappy/README.md

 # happy-chappy

-Happy-chappy is a JSON object validator package for JavaScript and TypeScript.
+Happy-chappy is a compact, dependency free JSON object validator package for JavaScript and TypeScript.

 ## Usage